-7.1.3 Identification and authentication (FIA)
+7.1.4 Identification and authentication (FIA)

-7.1.3.1 Authentication failure handling (FIA AFL.1)
+7.1.4.1 Authentication failure handling (FIA\AFL.1)

-- The TSF shall detect when an administrator-configurable an administrator-configurable positive integer within a range of acceptable values of unsuccessful authentication attempts for the authentication methods password based authentication, password phrases, and RACF PassTickets occur related to all authentication events using these authentication methods. - FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall set the user status to REVOKE.
+- FIA\AFL.1.1 The TSF shall detect when an administrator-configurable number of consecutive unsuccessful authentication attempts for the authentication methods passwords, password phrases and RACF PassTickets occur related to all authentication events using these authentication methods. - FIA\AFL.1.2 When the defined number of unsuccessful authentication attempts has been surpassed, the TSF shall: set the user status to REVOKE.

-7.1.3.2 User attribute definition: human users (FIA_ATD.1)
+7.1.4.2 User attribute definition: human users (FIA\ATD.1(HU))